 2 These regulations have effect for the purposes of the Land Drainage Act 1925 but the formal power to make them is now given by the Water Agencies (Powers) Act 1984 s.
 37.

+3 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+198(c) had not come into operation.
+It reads as follows:

+198. Drainage legislation repealed

+These written laws are repealed:

+(c) the Land Drainage Regulations 1978;